KrisRJack/KrisRJack/README.md

   <h2>About Me</h2>

   <p>Hi there!
 My name is Kris Jackson.
 I graduated from Rhodes College (Class of 2021) as a Computer Science Major, and I am currently living in Manhattan, NY.
-I am working full-time as a Software Development Engineer in Test at Peloton Interactive, where I build automated tests in Swift for their iOS application.
+Additionally, I am working full-time as a Software Development Engineer in Test at Peloton Interactive, where I build automated tests in Swift for their iOS application.
 I love to code, and I spend most of my free time developing random iOS applications that come to mind (see below 👀).
 The one thing that I love most about coding is having the ability to think of an idea and actually spending the time bringing that idea to life.</p>

 <h4>Top Programming Languages & Tools</h4>